BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/revisionsynclicensemanagement.md

 ---
-title: License troubleshooting | PDM2Excel | SOLIDWORKS PDM
+title: License troubleshooting | RevisionSync | SOLIDWORKS PDM
 description: This section denotes how to manage a license.
 ---
 # License Information